alanng10/class-lang/Docue/Article/Word/a.md

 Word "history" has meaning that is mod history.

+Word "problem" has meaning that is issue entity.

 Word "update" has meaning that is info update.

 Word "deploy" has meaning that is deploy entity.